awsdocs/amazon-vpc-network-administrator-guide/doc_source/Yamaha_Troubleshooting.md

                (IPv6) 0 packet [0 octet]
 ```

-Ensure the *current status* is online\.
-Also, ensure that *Interface type* is IPsec\.
+Make sure that the `current status` value is online and that `Interface type` is IPsec\.
 Make sure to run the command on both tunnel interfaces\.
 To resolve any problems here, review the configuration\.

 ## BGP<a name="YamahaBGP"></a>

-Use the following command\.
+Use the following command:

 ```
 # show status bgp neighbor